Bat flip: José Bautista bat flip

 The Bautista bat flip became an internet meme.
 Fans posted numerous responses to the event on Twitter, and shared videos on Vine and other social media websites and mobile apps.
 It was etched onto jack-o'-lanterns for Halloween, printed on T-shirts and Christmas sweaters, and was also the subject of a thigh tattoo for an Oshawa, Ontario man.
-It was also commemorated on a Topps 2016 Series 1 baseball card.
+It was commemorated on a Topps 2016 Series 1 baseball card.
 A corn maze in the Canadian province of New Brunswick was designed with the likeness of the Bautista bat flip.

-In 2019, the Twitter account MLB GIFS posted a GIF of the bat flip after the Toronto Raptors won the Eastern Conference Finals to advance to their first NBA Finals in franchise history.
+The bat flip fueled the rivalry between Toronto and Texas.
+Presumably in retaliation for the bat flip, Texas pitcher Matt Bush hit Bautista with a pitch in the eighth inning of a game on May 15, 2016.
+Shortly after being hit by the pitch, Bautista made a late, hard slide (the variety of which had been made illegal after a separate incident during a National League Division Series game in the same postseason as the bat flip) into Texas second baseman Rougned Odor.
+Odor took exception to the slide and shoved Bautista.
+Bautista stepped toward Odor and appeared to cock his arm, whereupon Odor punched Bautista in the face knocking his glasses and helmet off.
+Odor received an eight game suspension (later reduced to seven) and Bautista was suspended one game.
+Like the bat flip, images of the punch stoked an internet meme.
+Fans posted numerous images and references on Twitter, Vine, Reddit, and other social media websites.
+Odor has declined to sign images of the punch.

+The two teams faced each other in the ALDS again in 2016, and the Blue Jays won in a 3-game sweep; in Game 1 Bautista hit a three-run home run and then emphatically slammed down the bat in celebration.

 Cricket

 In cricket, the term bat flip refers to the tossing of a bat, instead of a coin, to decide which of the 2 teams in a match will be given the option to decide whether it wants to bat or bowl first.
 Additionally, instead of calling "heads" or "tails", the player calling the toss will call "hills" or "flats" depending on which side of the bat they think will land facing up (i.e., the flat side of the bat or the raised side of the bat).